Differences over Ukraine crisis will have no impact on India-Europe ties: German envoy | Law-Order

 - India

-When asked at a media briefing whether he was referring to China in the context of India's neighbourhood, the German ambassador did not clearly specify but insisted that every country in the world should stand up against the Russian invasion to avoid similar situations in other parts of the world.
+When asked at a media briefing whether he was referring to China in the context of India's neighbourhood, the German ambassador did not clearly specify, but insisted that every country should stand up against the Russian invasion to avoid similar situations in other parts of the world.

-''No. On the contrary, I think what Putin's war has shown is that we need friends, we need allies and people and countries who share values like democracy and freedom of movement ...because of these kinds of things (Ukraine crisis), we see more push towards EU-India free trade agreement for example,'' the ambassador said.
+''No. On the contrary, I think what Putin's war has shown is that we need friends, we need allies and people and countries who share values like democracy and freedom of movement...because of these kinds of things (the Ukraine crisis), we see more push towards the EU-India free-trade agreement for example,'' Lindner said.

-The European Union has been severely critical of the Russian invasion and it has imposed a series of crippling economic sanctions against Moscow for its attack on Ukraine.
+The European Union (EU) has been severely critical of the Russian invasion and has imposed a series of crippling economic sanctions against Moscow for its attack on Ukraine.

-India has not yet condemned the Russian attack on Ukraine and has been pressing for an immediate cessation of violence and a resolution of the crisis through diplomacy and dialogue.
+India is yet to condemn the Russian attack on Ukraine and has been pressing for an immediate cessation of violence and a resolution of the crisis through diplomacy and dialogue.

+Lindner said Germany has never ''really pressured'' India over its position on the Ukraine conflict, adding that the European countries have tried to put across their view to New Delhi that the Russian attack could have consequences for other countries that have border disputes.

+''We also understand India's position....
+We never really pressured India on that.
+What we wanted to get across is the simple fact that there is a danger in principle that if you allow an aggressor -- in this case, Putin's war -- to attack and assault its neighbouring country, violating the sovereignty and all the norms without consequences, then we are in trouble in the future because there are so many nations which have border disputes or some kind of hiccups with neighbours,'' he said.

 India had abstained from voting on UN resolutions against the Russian attack.

-The German ambassador said there was an expectation that India would have been more clear on the condemnation of the Russian aggression but added that ''we understand India's position as every country has different history and neighbourhood''.
+The German ambassador said there was an expectation that India would have been more clear on the condemnation of the Russian aggression, but added that ''we understand India's position as every country has a different history and neighbourhood''.

-''We never pressured India on that.
-What we wanted to get across is the simple fact that there is a danger in principle.

-''And the principle is that if you allow an aggressor, in this case, Putin's war, to attack and assault a neighbouring country, violating sovereignty, violating all the norms which are out there ... if you allow that to happen without consequences, then we will have trouble in the future,'' he said.

 ''There are so many nations in the globe which have border disputes and some kind of hiccups with the neighbours.
 I am not going into details about who could that be for India.
-The fact is that if this is allowed, then who is the next,'' the envoy said.
+The fact is that if this is allowed, then who is the next?'' the envoy asked.

 ''It is time to say stop to Russia by everyone in the world who has any influence on Putin,'' Lindner said.